Part 6: Defending Against NaN Without Defensive Programming Hell

 return x;

-Use it at public boundaries and layer transitions, not inside every private method.
+The pattern, then, is to use requireFinite at public boundaries and at layer transitions, rather than inside every private method:

 public double monthlyPayment(double principal, double annualRate, int months) {